adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 - Download 8K, 4K, 2K, 1080p, 720p, 480p, 360p, 240p, 144p videos from YouTube.
 - Create Batch Download Jobs to organize and download multiple videos from multiple websites.
-- Supports more than 1000 websites.
+- Supports a lot of websites.
 - Auto detects yt-dlp, yt-dlp_x86 and youtube-dl.
 - Supports AV1 with HDR, VP9 for 1440p and above resolutions.
 - Download and resume playlists.